openstack/openstack-manuals/doc/user-guide/source/configure_access_and_security_for_instances.rst

    :guilabel:`Disassociate` button.

-To release the floating IP address back into the pool of addresses, click the :guilabel:`More` button and select the :guilabel:`Release Floating IP` option.
+To release the floating IP address back into the pool of addresses, the :guilabel:`Release Floating IP` option at the :guilabel:`Actions` column.